topasmc/topas-docs/parameters/geometry/specialized.rst

     s:Ge/MyPartFromCAD/FileFormat = "ply" # file extension
     d:Ge/MyPartFromCAD/Units = 1.0 cm # how to interpret dimension numbers in the file.
 Changing this value will re-scale the component

 TOPAS does not automatically know where the center of your CAD component will be.
 This is affected by how your CAD system manages coordinates.
 For example, some CAD software exports the STL by relocating the volume to the first positive octant of its coordinate system.
-You may have to adjust the TransX,Y,Z of your component to center it as desired.
+You may have to adjust the ``TransX/Y/Z`` parameters of your component to center it as desired.

 .. image:: CAD_2.png